Fahani/webrobocomp.github.io/page11.md

 <span class="post-date">23 May 2015</span>

-If you havenít already, Then do read about aprilTagsComp [here](apriltags.md) for better understanding.
+If you haven‚Äôt already, Then do read about aprilTagsComp [here](apriltags.md) for better understanding.
 In this tutorial you will learn the actual functionality of apriltags.

 First make sure you have installed apriltags.
 Please follow the steps that is given in _INSTALL_APRILTAGS_LIB.TXT_.
 Then move to the apriltagscomp folder